RAF Fairford: Cold War

-Operations staff and maintenance personnel were permanently assigned, but aircraft, aircrews and crew chiefs were temporarily assigned to the 11th Strategic Group for the European Tanker Task Force on rotation.
+Operations staff and maintenance personnel were permanently assigned, but aircraft, aircrews, and crew chiefs were temporarily assigned to the 11th Strategic Group for the European Tanker Task Force on rotation.
 Aircraft and crews operated from Riyadh, Saudi Arabia; Keflavik, Iceland; Zaragosa, Spain; Lajes Field, Azores; Sigonella NAS, Italy; and Hellenikon, Greece.
 The unit retained the 11th Strategic Group designation, but was inactivated on 7 August 1990.

 KC-135 and KC-10 tankers deployed to Fairford supported Operation El Dorado Canyon against Libya in 1986.
-The KC-135s and KC-10s were withdrawn in 1990 and the station was returned to standby status, upgraded to 'limited use' in the mid-1990s.
+The KC-135s and KC-10s were withdrawn in 1990 and the station was returned to standby status, upgraded to "limited use" in the mid-1990s.

-Due to RAF Fairford's location and infrastructure, the airfield is designated as a forward operating location for the US Air Force.
+Due to RAF Fairford's location and infrastructure, the airfield is designated as a forward operating location for the USAF.
 It was used in the first Gulf War in 1991, with B-52s and KC-135s from Eaker AFB in Arkansas.
-It was later used during Operation Allied Force in 1999 when B-52s from Barksdale AFB, B-1Bs from Ellsworth AFB and KC-135s from Mountain Home AFB were used.
+It was later used during Operation Allied Force in 1999 when B-52s from Barksdale AFB, B-1Bs from Ellsworth AFB, and KC-135s from Mountain Home AFB were used.